 - Rodents are dirty animals.
 They leave their feces and urine where they sleep, and they often forage in messy locations such as trash cans and dumpsters.
 That makes them a mechanical vector for harmful bacteria.
 Exposure to this bacteria can result in stomach illness.
 If rodents create nests in air ducts, harmful particles can become airborne and cause respiratory illness.

 - Rodents leave behind urine as they travel.
 That means they can contaminate your dishes, food, and surfaces with urine just by crawling across them.

 - Rodents can get into our food sources.
 No cardboard or paper food package is safe from rodents.
 Not only can rodents cause food to spill out all over your shelves and floor, but they can contaminate that food with harmful bacteria and human pathogens as well as urine.

 - Rodents can damage stored items.
 If you have furniture in storage, rodents can damage them by chewing through the fabric and establishing their nests inside.
 They also chew into stored boxes and damage or contaminate the items inside.

 - Rodents often go in and out of a home.
 Each time these rodents return, they can bring fleas, ticks, lice, and other parasites back in with them.
 This can cause secondary infestations in your home.

 Over time, all of the problems listed above can worsen as these rodents multiply.
 Some rodents can multiply quite quickly.
 For instance, a single female mouse can have three to fourteen young in one litter and five to ten litters in just one year.
-And those young mice can reach a reproductive age in as little as nineteen days when they can begin having litters of their own.
-And before you know it, you’ll be dealing with a serious rodent problem.
+And those young mice can reach reproductive age in as little as nineteen days when they can begin having litters of their own.
+And before you know it, you'll be dealing with a severe rodent problem.

 What To Do About Rodents